 Addiction affects the way a person thinks, feels and acts.
-No one plans to become addicted, but it happens when a person is no longer able to control the decision to drink, use drugs, or take part in other unhealthy behaviors.
-Many people who abuse drugs or alcohol are aware they have a problem but find it difficult to stop on their own.
+No one plans to become addicted.
+It happens when a person can't decide whether to drink, use drugs, or do other bad things.
+Many people who use drugs or alcohol know they have a problem, but it's hard to stop on their own.

 Relapse can happen.
-As with other chronic health conditions, substance use treatment may be ongoing and can be adjusted based on how the patient responds.
+As with other chronic health conditions, substance use treatment may be ongoing.
+It can be adjusted based on how the patient responds.
 Treatment plans need to be reviewed often and modified to fit their changing needs.

 Symptoms of substance use disorder.

-A person with an addiction will often continue to use despite experiencing serious negative consequences or putting themselves or others in harm’s way.
+A person with an addiction will often continue to use.
+Even though they had bad effects or put themselves or others in danger.

 Other symptoms of substance use disorder include:

-- Tolerance: A person will need increasingly larger amounts of alcohol or drugs.
+- Tolerance: A person will need more and more and larger amounts of alcohol or drugs.

 - Craving: A person will feel a strong need, desire, or urge to use alcohol or drugs.
 Craving is a primary symptom of addiction.

-- Loss of control: A person often will drink more alcohol or take more drugs than they mean to, or may use alcohol or drugs at a time or place they hadn’t planned.
+- Loss of control: A person often will drink more alcohol or take more drugs than they mean to.
+Or they may use alcohol or drugs at a time or place they hadn’t planned.

-- Physical dependence or withdrawal symptoms: In some cases when alcohol or drug use is stopped, a person may experience withdrawal symptoms which can include nausea, sweating, shakiness, and extreme anxiety.
+- Physical dependence or withdrawal symptoms: Sometimes, when someone stops drinking or using drugs, they may have withdrawal symptoms.
+They can include nausea, sweating, shakiness, and extreme anxiety.

 Explore available treatment options.

-Substance use therapy is individualized – not every outpatient or residential treatment program works for every person.
-We can help find what works.
+Substance use therapy is individualized individualized.
+Not every treatment program that is done in a clinic or in a home works for everyone.
 If you or someone you love is struggling with addiction, call our behavioral health team toll-free at 1-800 873-2246, TTY 711.